-- 1. Upon observation or notification and verification, a staff member will report to an administrator who will take appropriate disciplinary action and notify the student's parent/guardian. - 2.
+- 1. Upon observation or notification and verification, a staff member will report to an administrator who will take appropriate disciplinary action and - 2.
 The staff member and administrator will follow established due process procedures. - 3.
 A record of the procedures will be kept. - 4.
 The student will make restitution in all cases for which it is appropriate. - 5.
 The administrator will confiscate cell phone.

-Disciplinary action The principal, director or school disciplinarian under extenuating circumstances may use discretion in increasing or decreasing the disciplinary action
+The principal, director or school disciplinarian under extenuating circumstances may use discretion in increasing or decreasing the disciplinary action